Pre-Law advising, resources, and preparation at UNC

 If you would like help thinking through what you are learning, or deciding what to explore next, you are welcome to schedule a general career coaching appointment with any career coach.
 Pre-law advising is not required at this stage.

-Law school preparation looks different at every stage.
-UNC’s pre-law resources are designed to help you build skills, gain experience, and stay organized without doing everything at once.
+Law school preparation looks different for every student.
+UNC’s pre-law resources are designed to help you build skills, gain experience, explore legal careers, and prepare for the application process over time — not all at once.

 UNC Year-by-Year Pre-Law Guide